 - Side effects may include heavy bleeding, headache, diarrhea, nausea, vomiting, and cramping.

 - The fetus is usually expelled while you are at home.
-For some women, seeing this is very traumatic.
+For some women, seeing this can be traumatic.

 - Because of the risk of serious complications, Mifeprex is only available through a restricted program.
 This program requires abortion providers to warn patients about the risks and what to do if complications happen.